microsoft/Kusto-Query-Language/doc/summarizeoperator.md

 * *Column:* Optional name for a result column.
 Defaults to a name derived from the expression.
 * *Aggregation:* A call to an [aggregation function](summarizeoperator.md#list-of-aggregation-functions) such as `count()` or `avg()`, with column names as arguments.
 See the [list of aggregation functions](summarizeoperator.md#list-of-aggregation-functions).
-* *GroupExpression:* An expression over the columns, that provides a set of distinct values.
-Typically it's either a column name that already provides a restricted set of values, or `bin()` with a numeric or time column as argument.
+* *GroupExpression:* A scalar expression that can reference the input data.
+  The output will have as many records as there are distinct values of all the group expressions.

 > [!NOTE]
 > When the input table is empty, the output depends on whether *GroupExpression*